-Harmonizing Licensing and Regulations across Counties: In June this year, the County Procedures (Uniform Procedures) Bill was assented into law.
-The Act aims to harmonize licensing and regulations across counties and eliminate inter-county trade barriers, making it easier for businesses across the country operate seamlessly.
+Harmonizing Licensing and Regulations across Counties: In June 2024, the County Procedures (Uniform Procedures) Bill was assented into law.
+It aims to harmonize licensing and regulations across counties and eliminate inter-county trade barriers, making it easier for businesses across the country operate seamlessly.